Shale, I imagine, lies below the undulating terrain in the gas fields

 of Hinton, Alberta, and that usually means bad gas.
 Any steeper a country

 and it would have been a dynamite program.
 The surveying was done with

 Wild T16 optical equipment and without reciprocal vertical angles,

 backsights.
 This meant we had to apply a mean correction for Earth

 curvature and refraction.
-By surveying to a forward working rod man we
+By surveying to a forward working rod man, though,

 could run several kilometers of survey each day.
 This is not a theoretically

-decimeter accuracy, it increases production four fold and it was used
+decimeter level accuracy, it increases production four fold, and this technique was used

 industry wide in the Seismic Industry, in Canada only.